c08oprkiua/RSDK-Modding-Wiki/docs/RSDK/GeneralFormats.md

 ## Sound files

-RSDK typically uses OGG files for music, and WAV files for sound effects.
+RSDK typically uses OGG Vorbis files for music, and WAV files for sound effects.

 TODO: Talk about limitations